HDR Information, Resources and Policy

-Students using the services of a copy editor or proof reader provided on this website should be aware that:
+If you use the services of a copy editor or proof reader provided on this website please note:

 - All proofreading or copy-editing contacts provided are advisory only and should be included in the acknowledgements page of the dissertation; the responsibility for accepting or adapting such advice being solely that of the candidate's.

 - All proofreading or copy-editing services are provided by those with relevant postgraduate experience, publications, and/or professional experience and should be checked independently by the candidate to his or her satisfaction.

 - Fees for this service may include sliding scales and vary according to whether English is a first ("native") or a second ("foreign") language.
-This needs to be discussed beforehand with any of the proof-readers & copy-editors.
+Discuss pricies beforehand with any of the proof-readers or copy-editors.